wso2-extensions/identity-organization-management/README.md

 **Notes**
 - This API deletes organization-user-role mappings.
 - As mentioned in `patch operation` for **role-management** this will always take the precedent one.
-- If there are two organization-user-role mappings as given below, it will select the one with mandatory 1.
+- If there are two organization-user-role mappings as given below, it will select the one with forced 1.

   |UM_ID|UM_USER_ID|UM_ROLE_ID|UM_TENANT_ID|ORG_ID|ASSIGNED_AT|MANDATORY
   |-----|------|-----|----|----|-----|-----
   |URO1|U1|R1|-1234|A|A|1
   |URO2|U1|R1|-1234|A|A|0

-- If `includeSubOrgs=true` it will remove all the user-role mappings including mandatory and non-mandatory.
+- If `includeSubOrgs=true` it will remove all the user-role mappings including forced and non-forced.
-- If `includeSubOrgs=false` it will give an error since, the priority is given to mandatory user-role mapping.
+- If `includeSubOrgs=false` it will give an error since, the priority is given to forced user-role mapping.

-- If there are only non-mandatory user-role mappings, then if `includeSubOrgs=true` it will remove all the non-mandatory user-role mappings in sub-organizations and the mentioned organization, else if `includeSubOrgs=false` it will only remove the user-role mapping in that mentioned organization.
+- If there are only non-forced user-role mappings, then if `includeSubOrgs=true` it will remove all the non-forced user-role mappings in sub-organizations and the mentioned organization, else if `includeSubOrgs=false` it will only remove the user-role mapping in that mentioned organization.

 ### Get users from a certain organization having certain roles
 **API**